Israel’s Netanyahu accepts compromise, avoids election

-JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu announced Sunday that he has accepted a proposal to extend budget negotiations, preventing the government from collapsing and plunging the country into a new election.
+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu announced Sunday that he had accepted a proposal to extend budget negotiations, preventing the government from collapsing and plunging the country into a new election.

-In a nationally televised address, Netanyahu said that now was not the time to drag the country into an unwanted election.
+In a nationally televised address, Netanyahu said that now was not the time to drag the country into a fourth parliamentary elections in less than two years.

 “Now is the time for unity.
 Not for elections,” he said.

 Netanyahu and his rival and coalition partner, Benny Gantz, had faced a Monday night deadline to agree on a budget.
-Otherwise, the government would have collapsed and automatically triggered a new vote, the fourth parliamentary elections in less than two years.
+Otherwise, the government would have collapsed and automatically triggered a new vote.

 Netanyahu said that following a historic agreement to establish official relations with the United Arab Emirates, and with the country struggling with a coronavirus outbreak, he felt it was wrong to to go to elections.